Course Outline

 Network analysis overview

-- Troubleshooting tools, methodologies.
+- Troubleshooting tools and methodologies.

 - Introduction to Wireshark